TheAlgorithms/JavaScript/CONTRIBUTING.md

 }
 ```

-- Avoid using global variables and avoid `==`
+- Avoid using global variables and avoid `==`.
-- Please use `let` over `var`
+- Please use `let` over `var`.
-- Please refrain from using `console.log` or any other console methods
+- Please refrain from using `console.log` or any other console methods.
-- **Absolutely** don't use `alert`
+- **Absolutely** don't use `alert`.
-- We strongly recommend the use of ECMAScript 6
+- We strongly recommend the use of ECMAScript 6.
 - Avoid importing external libraries for basic algorithms.
-Only use those libraries for complicated algorithms
+Only use those libraries for complicated algorithms.
 - Most importantly:
-  - **Be consistent in the use of these guidelines when submitting**
+  - **Be consistent in the use of these guidelines when submitting.**
   - Happy coding!

 Writer [@itsvinayak](https://github.com/itsvinayak), May 2020.